khufkens/index_euler/README.md

-# Index Euler data
+# Index data

+Indexes all data in a particular directory assuming meta-data and descriptions are listed in a human readable readme file (with any possible capitalization).
+In addition, the size of the topmost directory as well as first level directories is reported.

+## Use

-To be run as:
+To be run in the top most directory to be indexed as:

 ```bash
 bash index_euler_sh